 - Most advisors now offer to meet Clients virtually by video chat.
 Find an advisor today.

-Remember: while the prospect of a third wave may feel scary or discouraging, you’ve weathered a year of pandemic already.
+Remember: while the fourth wave may feel discouraging, you’ve weathered more than a year of pandemic already.
 Take heart that better days are ahead.